Guild Wars 2 Necromancer Guide, Build - Different GW2 Necro Playstyles!

 Weapon-wise, you should definitely have a greatsword as one of the options.
 If you struggle with controlling the situation being melee all the time, you can go for a ranged weapon in your second slot.
 Weapon-swapping rotation is not that important here, as long as you keep a sizeable army of minions up, utilize your greatsword skills and the Reaper Shroud, you should be fine.
 The rest of your skill bar should be entirely occupied by abilities that summon minions, make sure that it includes Summon Shadow Fiend and Summon Flesh Golem as the elite.

 Scourge Support Healer

-Minion Master is great for getting through open-world, but what if you wanted to go for some more difficult, endgame content?
+Minion Master is great for getting through the open-world, but what if you wanted to go for some more difficult, endgame content?
 Necromancer is one of the most lackluster classes in terms of sheer damage output – they can definitely be played in that role, but there are simply better options.
-This class, especially with the Path of Fire Scourge elite specializations can really excel as a support.
+This class, especially with the Path of Fire Scourge elite specializations can really excel as support.

 The recommended combination of specializations is Blood Magic, Soul Reaping and Scourge.
 If you want to use this type of build in fractal runs or raid bosses, Path of Fire is going to be necessary.
 The Scourge tree provides a lot of supportive power here and even more importantly, the Desert Shroud.
 It gives you access to a whole new set of skills to cast which are crucial in this build.